zabbix/zabbix/templates/cloud/azure_http/README.md

 You can also provide feedback, discuss the template or ask for help with it at [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback/).

-# Azure MySQL single servers by HTTP
+# Azure MySQL single server by HTTP

 ## Overview